HOW TO SIMPLIFY YOUR WARDROBE

 20. Treat your clothes with respect

-Like anything, the more you look after things, the longer they’ll last and retain their shape and quality.
+Like anything, the more you look after your clothes, the longer they’ll last and retain their shape and quality.
+Mend them when needed, wash them gently and store them carefully.

 Here are some more articles and resources to help you declutter clothes and simplify your wardrobe: